13th Annual Susan B.Wilson Civic Education Merit Awards

 Because this is a merit award in recognition for what a teacher has accomplished, the manner in which funds from this award are spent are left exclusively to the discretion of the recipients.

 There will be three judges, one of whom may be a member of the LWVRI Board of Directors or its designee.

-Award decisions will be announced in mid-May 2017.
-An awards presentation ceremony will be held early in June at the State House in Providence.
-The ceremony takes place in the Governor's Reception Room on the second floor at 4:30 PM.
+Award decisions will be announced in mid-May 2020.
+An awards presentation ceremony will be held on Thursday, June 11, 2020, at the State House in Providence.
+The ceremony takes place in the Governor's Reception Room on the second floor at 3:00 PM sharp.

 HOW TO APPLY

 The online application form consists of two parts:

 The online form submission should include the following information: